RedisLabs/redislabs-docs/content/modules/redisgears/write-behind.md

 ### Secret Management

 You may not want to store database credentials in your RedisGears functions.
-To avoid this, you can store these credentials in-memory as module parameters and then reference them from your functions.
+To avoid this, you can pass these credentials as module parameters and then reference them from your functions.

-The code below show how to references these in-memory credentials when creating a backing database connection.
+The code below shows how to reference these credentials when creating a backing database connection.

 ```py
 def User():